moseskimc/price_prediction/README.md

 |(3001.0, 3501.0]| 1 |

-Once the outlier is removed, we have the following bins.
+Once the outlier is removed, we have check the bins once more, this time with a smaller interval of 32.

 |bin | count |
 |---------------|------|